10 Twitter Terms to Know Before You Tweet

 Retweeting is often a requirement for entering Twitter contests because each one helps the company can spread their marketing message.
 If you are retweeting for a chance to win, make sure that your posts can be seen publicly, so the sponsor can verify your entry.

 On Twitter, you use the @ symbol to reply to another user's Tweets.
 This is called an @reply.

-If you want to reply to a Tweet that someone else has posted, use an @reply by using the @ symbol followed by the other Twitterer's username, followed by whatever you wanted to say.
+If you want to reply to a tweet that someone else has posted, use an @reply by using the @ symbol, followed by the other twitterer's username, and then whatever you wanted to say.
 This lets you participate in a conversation with the original poster.

-When you use an @reply, the other Twitterer will see your post, even if he or she doesn't follow you.
+When you use an @reply, the other Twitter user will see your post under their notifications, even if they don't follow you.

 On Twitter, you can follow an entire conversation carried out through @Replies by clicking on the "follow conversation" link.

 You can enter some Twitter sweepstakes by sending an @Reply to a Tweet about the sweepstakes.

 You can also use the @ symbol to refer to another Twitter user; for example, if you wanted to let them know about a conversation that might interest them, you can add @ and their name to your post to notify them.
 This is called an @ mention.